dwave-examples/flow-shop-scheduling/README.md

 - -mm (--max_makespan): manually set an upper bound on the schedule length instead of auto-calculating (default: None)

-### Problem Instances
+### Input Data
 Several problem instances are available in the `input` folder.
-Some of these instances are contained within the `flowshop1.txt` file, retrieved from the [OR-Library], and parsed when the demo is initialized.
-These can be accessed as if they were files in the `input` folder, named according to the instance short names in `flowshop1.txt` (e.g., "car2", "reC13"), without filename endings.
-Other instances were pulled from [E. Taillard's list] of benchmarking instances.
-If the string "tai" is in the filename, the model expects the format used by Taillard.
+These instances fall into two
+categories:
+- [OR-Library] problem instances are contained within the `flowshop1.txt` file.
+These can be used by referencing the short name (e.g., "car2", "reC13") in the `app_configs.py` file under `SCENARIOS`.
+- [E. Taillard's list] of benchmarking instances are separated into one file per instance.
+If the file name starts with "tai", the model expects the format used by Taillard.
+These can be accessed by referencing the full file name (e.g., "tai20_5.txt", "tai20_20.txt") in the `app_configs.py` file under `SCENARIOS`.

+These datasets are processed differently so consider following one of these two file structures when adding new data or update the `load_from_file` function in `model_data.py` to support new file structures.

 ## Problem Description
 The goal of the flow shop scheduling problem is to complete all jobs as quickly as possible.